On this page you will learn more about the following topics

 The number of citations in Google Scholar are difficult to interpret.
 Often a book or journal is included more than once in the database by the way Google works.
 And these versions have also different numbers of citations.

-The special Libguide Citation searching (under construction) offers more information about the importance of citation searching, and where and how it should be done.
+The special Libguide Citing offers more information about citing, citations and citation searching, and where and how it should be done.

 If you get too few results, you can: